 Text is not a GIS "primitive" element (or in other words, a feature type).
 Some systems allow text, calling them "annotations".
-In PlanetGIS2, static text can be placed on a map by labelling a point, but providing the display a style without a symbol and setting the "fixed placement" option.
+In PlanetGIS, static text can be placed on a map by labelling a point, but providing the display a style without a symbol and setting the "fixed placement" option.
 The alignment of the font in use by the style will determine the relative position of the text to the (invisible) point.

 The "Orientation" attribute (an attribute immediately following "Label") is used to determine the rotation of the text.
 0° means "upright" text, or in other words the vertical axis of a letter points North.
 An orientation of 90° will have the vertical axis of a letter point East.
-The degrees used for label orientation are geographic (compass) degrees, regardless of the coordinate system settings, and refer to the vertical axis if the letters.
-The "Orientate to feature" label setting must be active for this behaviour.
+The degrees used for label orientation are geographic (compass) degrees, regardless of the coordinate system settings, and refer to the vertical axis of the letters.